Starmand6/payscroll/README.md

     - `paymentVerified()`: This is a quality control placeholder checkpoint.
 Project cannot move to the payment withdrawal stage until Manager verifies the production payment has been made correctly and/or can trigger any other logic placed here.
     - `closeOutProduction()`: After all wizards have withdrawn, the owner is able to call this function, which resets the Wizard struct booleans (`onProductionCrew` and `hasBeenPaid`) to false for all wizards, effectively closing out the production.
 Only after a production is closed out can a new production be kicked off and new production crew be set.
     - `weAllGoBackToZero()`: (Testnet build only) Added this function after first testnet deployment lessons to ensure dApp never gets stuck.
 This function would not be in a production build or would be highly altered and controlled by a multisig or similar.
-    - `setContractTotalMax()`: (Testnet build only) Added this function aftet first testnet deployment lessons to minimize stuckness frequency.
+    - `setContractTotalMax()`: (Testnet build only) Added this function after first testnet deployment lessons to minimize stuckness frequency.
 See Usage Notes for more info.
 - External Parties:
     - `payWizards()`: Once a production has kicked off and production crew is set, the external party can pay the wizards for their services.
 Payment must exactly match the `productionContractTotal`, or the function will revert.
 - Employees/Wizards:
     - `withdrawPayment()` has several qualifiers (must be at correct production status, registered wallet must match registered ID, must be on production crew, can only withdraw once).
 Once all qualifiers are met, the wizard can withdraw their precalculated payment (based on their `dayRate` multiplied by `productionDays`).
 - Public getters:
-    - `getWizardData()` gets any wizards current data by inputting the wizard ID.
+    - `getWizardData()` gets any wizards current data by inputting the wizard ID
     - `getContractBalance()` gets current contract balance
     - `getProductionStatus()` gets current production status
     - `getPriceFeed()` gets current Chainlink price feed address